-2.1 This version of the guidance (G7) must be used for section 179 valuations with an effective date on or after 6 April 2017.
-Valuations with an effective date prior to 6 April 2017 which are signed on or after that date may use version G7, but may alternatively use version G6.
-The permitted continuation of G6 is to avoid the need to re-work valuations currently in train.
+2.1 This version of the guidance (G8) must be used for section 179 valuations with an effective date on or after 6 April 2018.
+Valuations with an effective date prior to 6 April 2018 which are signed on or after that date may also use version G8 otherwise should continue to use version G7 in order to avoid the need to re-work valuations currently in train.